“Lovely day out for us gardening ‘freaks’, My friends and I have the date of next year’s show in the diary. We are looking forward to it already”

 What are the advance ticket prices?

 There are some great ticket savings if you pre book your tickets online.
 Book our Early Bird tickets before the end of the year and save £4 per ticket.
 Online tickets after that will save you £2.50 per ticket.
 Just follow the ‘Buy Tickets’ link on the website.
-Children under 16 are free.
+Family tickets are available too.

 Do you offer facilities for disabled parking?